Side effects of new mass media on the youth

 Sign up to view the full document!

-This time is nearly half of time used on media every day.
 Additionally, it is estimated that the average amount of time people spends watching television weekly is 25 hours (Bryant, Thompson, & Finklea, 2013).
 They also find time for other forms of old media such as magazines and newspapers, radio, and cinema.
 For kids, the time spent in front of a TV is similar to that disbursed at school or with relations and peers.
 Even though school, family and friends are all approved as chief socializing inspirations on the youth, a huge controversy borders the possible consequences of the mass media and verdicts both in favor and against it (Curran & Gurevitch, 2005).
 Other issues include time wastage, development of superficial and risky relationships, and, eventually, initiating instead of relieving users’ loneliness, depression, and social isolation among others ("Media in the Lives of Youth," 2010).
+Purpose of the Study The main goal of effecting this study is to probe the degree in which new media has impacted the youth and to address the issues and adverse outcomes propelled by these new channels of communication.

 Sign up to view the full document!

-Purpose of the Study The main goal of effecting this study is to probe the degree in which new media has impacted the youth and to address the issues and adverse outcomes propelled by these new channels of communication.
 Research Questions The subsequent research questions steered the study: 1.
 How much time do the youth spend on social media 2.
 For what purposes do the youth use new media in their day to day lives?
 3. New media It is a form of mass media creation that uses digital technologies like the internet as channels of mass communication to extend to mass audience (Dudley, 2005).
 Old media The term is tantamount with the traditional channels of mass communication such as print media, film, sound recordings, radio broadcasting and television, books, magazines, and newspapers (Dudley, 2005).

-Sign up to view the full document!

 Youth The term ‘youth’ generally refers to a developmental stage in which there is a shift from the dependence of infanthood to adulthood’s autonomy and cognizance of our interdependence as community members.
 According to the UN, the youth are individuals in the age bracket of 15-24 years.

+Sign up to view the full document!

 In psychology, it is the biological, mental, emotional and sexual development phases linked with the inception of puberty and the adolescent years.
 The digital savvy held by youth has granted them power while relating adults together with in the world.
 The youth have become buffs on the internet (Curran & Gurevitch, 2005).
 The domestication of new media consumed by the young people cuts across in terms of people’s diversity in opposition to socially stratified culture, and nationwide versus worldwide identities.

-Sign up to view the full document!

 The concerns regarding the isolated nature of new media usage is diverged by apprehensions about vanished community customs and values.
 From the development outlook, in regards to internet usage by the youth, it can be argued that the various sensory inputs are exacting on cognitive faculties and can overwhelm their ability to engage in meticulous decision-making ("Media in the Lives of Youth," 2010).

+Sign up to view the full document!

 In addition, being exposed to advertisements and utilization of virtual items is also increasing.
 Hence, the youth are continuously exposed to diverse forms of marketing, not only by browsing web pages, but also while engaging in their favorite hobbies.
 New games options and computer-generated communities surface when users spend money to heighten the gaming experience.
 Most of these digital worlds are founded on actual economic structure where visitors Real Trade money (RTM) to purchase, vend, and trade digital material or virtual money (Wang, 2014).

-Sign up to view the full document!

 Social platforms have also led to online sexual harassment among the youth.
 Interestingly, 40% of those participating in online unsafe behaviour happens while they are in the company of peers.
 Other forms of precarious online conduct include bullying (Nilan, Burgess, Hobbs, Threadgold, & Alexander, 2015).
 Research has commonly spotted a connection between cyber bullying delinquents and targets.

+Sign up to view the full document!

 Males are more inclined to be bullies compared to females.
 It is also palpable that social media has resulted to rise in online engagement among the youth.
 The most notably debated concerns all of which revolve around subjective risks include introduction to and interaction with inappropriate material and people such as pornography, hate-filled content, sexual predators and cyber bullies; risky revelation of personal information; damaging effects on social and emotional development in that the youth are interacting outside their level of maturity; increased peer pressure to stay up-to-date and conform; use of new media to avoid physical interactions; and corruption of values.

-Sign up to view the full document!

 Other issues on the same are texting while behind the wheel, and mobile phone health hazards.
 A study led by the National Cancer Society has advised that heavy cell phone usage may enhance the risk of cancer.

+Sign up to view the full document!

 On the other hand, educators are raising alarms on its destructive impact on writing skills. learners are assimilating texting jargon into academic work.
 At the beginning of the 20th century, the media comprised of newspapers and occasional periodicals.
 Although newspapers still supplied daily news, radio became the main form of media in the 40s during and after the world war II (Patten, 1986).
 They were popular because compared to newspapers, they could provide information faster as people received current news about the warfare (Giles, 2010).
 In the 50s, television arose to dominate the media scene as it provided both sound and picture.

-Sign up to view the full document!

 Later in 1962, satellite communication became possible with the satellite Telstar I set in space (Folkerts, Teeter, & Caudill, 2009).
 Theories of mass media Technological Determinism Theory This theory was established by Marshall McLuhan in 1962 (Dudley, 2005).

+Sign up to view the full document!

 Technological Determinism Theory asserts that media technology forms the way in which people in a society think, feel, and act, and how the society functions as we progress from one technological era to another (Bryant, Thompson, & Finklea, 2013).
 It supports that individuals learn from the messages that are transmitted to them through the currently available technology.
 For instance, the radio necessitates people to listen and foster a sense of hearing.
 Also, televisions draw both hearing and visual faculties.
 The theory expounds that when new systems of technology develop, the society is instantaneously modified to reflect the senses required to use the innovative technology.

-Sign up to view the full document!

 Further prediction is that with every rise of new media technology, society will change and adjust to that it (Bryant, Thompson, & Finklea, 2013).
 Moreover, there is a clear-cut cause and effect association between the institution of new mass media and the variations in humanity's way of thinking, feeling, and behaving.

+Sign up to view the full document!

 Klapper Reinforcement or Limited Effects Theory Joseph Klapper developed this concept in 1960 after his concern that people exaggerated the power of media.
 According to him, media hardly have any direct consequences and are comparatively ineffective to other psychological and social aspects like deeply rooted attitudes and beliefs, social status, education, and group membership, among others (Bryant, Thompson, & Finklea, 2013).
 There are some lasting conditions where mass media seems to elicit direct consequences, or directly and of itself to aid certain psychophysical tasks (Bryant, Thompson, & Finklea, 2013) Relevance of the theories to the study The theories above illustrate the basis under which the media is supposed to function.

-Sign up to view the full document!

 They explore the connection between new media and people’s perception and behavior.
 The theories’ elements seek to establish the association between the youth and their daily usage of new forms of media, and to portray the effects encountered.

+Sign up to view the full document!

 This will determine the suitability of the models to the effects of using new media.
 The theories try to explain how the young people have advanced and what they have transformed.
 According to a contemporary media theorist, Professor Lev Manovich modern form of media is indigenous to computers or depend on computers for distribution: some types of new media include websites, multimedia, computer animation, human-computer interface, computer games, and digital video, among others (Roche, 2018).
 Forms of new media Some types of new media include blogs, podcasts, wiki, Wikipedia, and vlogs, mobile apps, human computer interface, multimedia, and the social media.

-Sign up to view the full document!

 In this paper, only a few will be described.
 A blog, is a kind of website in which people can make entries like a travel journal which are exhibited in a reverse linear sequence.

+Sign up to view the full document!

 Blogs usually deliver commentary or updates on various subject, like politics, fashion, lifestyle, or local news.
 Wikipedia is mainly devised by volunteers, sanctioning most content to be altered by anybody who has access to the website (Dudley, 2005).
 A videoblog, commonly known as a vlog is a blog that utilizes video as the basic gist.
 A standard vlog post merges an embedded video or link with subsidiary images, transcript, and metadata (Dudley, 2005).
 Characteristics of new media The unifying tag ‘new media’ actually denotes a wide revolution in media production, dissemination and usage.

-Sign up to view the full document!

 These are modifications that are technological, conventional, word-based, and cultural.
 Wireless connections between PCs, servers, and networks are fast becoming popular.
 Even so, many networks still depend on cables and telephone landlines that have to be physically hoed into the ground.

+Sign up to view the full document!

 Interactivity New media, unlike the old is a two-way system of communication.
 People are presented with the opportunity to make customized lifestyle choices from limitless options existing by the market.
 Rather than just being on the receiving end, new media allows users to be actively involved.
 For instance, video games provide players a virtual platform in which they can interact and to some extent control their virtual lives (Jenkins & Plasencia, 2018).
 Simulation Simulation games succeed to plunge people in a “virtual existence” that is represented or fabricated through digital technology.
+Simulation is the creation of an artificial world which is a representation of the actual one.
+This is made possible through a mathematical model, combined with a set of initial conditions, that allows projections and visualizations as time progresses.
+Simulations can be viewed as a replication or representation of things that are more complex (Jenkins & Plasencia, 2018).

 Sign up to view the full document!